TikTok Shop Shipping Changes: What U.S. Sellers Need to Know

 • Shipping rates are negotiated at the platform level

-TikTok also notes that certain delivery and tracking performance metrics are handled differently when orders are dispatched on time using this model.
+TikTok also noted that certain delivery and tracking performance metrics would be handled differently when orders are dispatched on time using this model.

 Collections by TikTok (CBT): Overview and Eligibility